Most people follow the Waterfall development methodology when building a new habit:

 - Scaling: You’ve set a goal two years out.
 What about four years out?
 What about ten?
 Once you achieve your goal, it will be all too easy to have a “cheat year” and end up back where you started.

 You know what I’m about to suggest: Agile for your personal life.
-And if your first thought was “standup”, I command you to go study The Agile Manifesto until you are cured of this knee-jerk reaction.
-Standup is not part of the Agile manifesto any more than Sprint Planning or JIRA is.
+And if your first thought was “standup” or “sprint planning,” I command you to go study The Agile Manifesto until you are cured of this knee-jerk reaction.
+Standup is not part of the Agile manifesto any more than a muffler is part of a bicycle.

 The heart of Agile is building very small, complete, high-value features and shipping them frequently.
 When it comes to your personal life, habits are like features, and as soon as you become accustomed to them—as soon as they become weightless and no longer require significant self-control in order to maintain—you can consider them “shipped.”
 And in this analogy, you can see why it doesn’t make sense to expect yourself to ship an entire lifestyle between midnight and 12:01 AM on the New Year.